teamg4it/g4it/services/documentation/content/2-functional-documentation/use_cases/uc_digital_services/uc3_add_visualize_equipments/uc3_add_visualize_noncloud-servers/import_nonCloud_servers_via_button.md

 participant back as G4IT Back-End participant DataBase

-RND ->> front: Click on "Import" button in digital service view front ->> back: GET /organizations/{organization}/workspaces/{workspace}/template-files back -->> front: Return the information of template files RND ->> front: Click on the template to download. front ->> back: GET /organizations/{organization}/workspaces/{workspace}/template-files/{name}
+RND ->> front: Click on "Import" button in digital service version view front ->> back: GET /organizations/{organization}/workspaces/{workspace}/template-files back -->> front: Return the information of template files RND ->> front: Click on the template to download. front ->> back: GET /organizations/{organization}/workspaces/{workspace}/template-files/{name}
-back -->> front: Template file downloaded in user's local machine RND ->> front: Click on "Start Upload" button in the loading files view front ->> back: POST /organizations/{organization}/workspaces/{workspace}/digital-services/{digitalServiceUid}/load-input-files front -->> RND : Display the 'pending' button if another task is in progress front -->> back: Resume loading once no other task is in progress back -->> DataBase: Validate and load datacenter/s in the in_datacenter table back -->> DataBase: Validate and load physical equipment/s in the in_physical_equipment table back -->> DataBase: Validate and load virtual equipment/s in the in_virtual_equipment table back -->> front: Update the loading history front ->> back: GET /organizations/{organization}/workspaces/{workspace}/digital-services/{digitalServiceUid}
+back -->> front: Template file downloaded in user's local machine RND ->> front: Click on "Start Upload" button in the loading files view front ->> back: POST /organizations/{organization}/workspaces/{workspace}/digital-service-version/{digitalServiceVersionUid}/load-input-files front -->> RND : Display the 'pending' button if another task is in progress front -->> back: Resume loading once no other task is in progress back -->> DataBase: Validate and load datacenter/s in the in_datacenter table back -->> DataBase: Validate and load physical equipment/s in the in_physical_equipment table back -->> DataBase: Validate and load virtual equipment/s in the in_virtual_equipment table back -->> front: Update the loading history front ->> back: GET /organizations/{organization}/workspaces/{workspace}/digital-service-version/{digitalServiceVersionUid}
-back-->> front: Get the updated digital service back ->> front: Display the updated loading history front ->> RND : Display the 'completed' button if all the uploaded data is correct front -->> RND : Display the 'failed' button if most of the uploaded data is incorrect or <br> mandatory headers missing
+back-->> front: Get the updated digital service version back ->> front: Display the updated loading history front ->> RND : Display the 'completed' button if all the uploaded data is correct front -->> RND : Display the 'failed' button if most of the uploaded data is incorrect or <br> mandatory headers missing